awsdocs/amazon-route53-docs/doc_source/domain-transfer.md

 # Transferring domains<a name="domain-transfer"></a>

 You can transfer domain registration from another registrar to Amazon Route 53, from one AWS account to another, or from Route 53 to another registrar\.
+There is no cost for transferring domains from one AWS account to another\.

 **Topics**
 + [Transferring registration for a domain to Amazon Route 53](domain-transfer-to-route-53.md)